TheoryOfNekomata/wwwjdic-rest-api/README.md

 | `routes`       | Express routes.                                       |
 | `scripts`      | The project's scripts.                                |

+## Adding Sources and Configuration

+The project's configuration resides in `config.json`, located in the project root.

+`sources` list the definitions of sources, such as the origin URL, the dataset name, and the encoding.
+Different file types take different formats.

+`datasets` enumerate the list of datasets which are produced by preparing the retrieved sources.

+`destEncoding` specifies the encoding used among datasets.
+Defaults to `UTF-8`.

 ## Shell Commands

 Run commands with `$ npm run <command>`, where `<command>` is any of the following: